HackYourFuture-CPH/program/courses/Foundation/intro-to-backend/exercises/exercise-2.md

 ## Optional tasks
 1. Think of 3 new useful routes yourself, and implement them.
-2. Extend the home route

-    Routes don't only have to return text or JSON.
+2. Extend the home route: Routes don't only have to return text or JSON.
 Update the `/` route to return a HTML page that fetches the count value from the `/user-count` route you've implemented previously.
 Style it in a nice way.
 Now you've created a nice page to view the total number of users in your database!